More shops and restaurants at Ka Makana Ali‘i in Kapolei to reopen on Friday

-Some shops at Ka Makana Ali‘i, an open-air retail center in West Oahu, are reopening on Friday, along with others at Oahu’s malls and Luxury Row in Waikiki.
+More than a dozen shops at Ka Makana Ali‘i, an open-air retail center in Kapolei, are reopening on Friday, joining numerous others at Oahu’s other malls as well as Luxury Row in Waikiki.

 Ka Makana Ali‘i, a center with more than 100 shops and restaurants, announced today that its operating hours will remain from 10 a.m. to 9 p.m.
 Monday to Saturday, and 10 a.m. to 6 p.m. on Sunday.